asayah/gloo-mesh-zi/README.md

 In this step, we're going to expose the `productpage` service through the Ingress Gateway using Gloo Mesh.

-The Gateway team must create a `VirtualGateway` to configure the Istio Ingress Gateway in cluster1 to listen to incoming requests, add the following resource to the cluster1 mesh-config.
+The Gateway team must create a `VirtualGateway` to configure the Istio Ingress Gateway in cluster1 to listen to incoming requests, add the following resource to the mgmt mesh-config.

 ```bash
 apiVersion: networking.gloo.solo.io/v2